crybot/linformer/typst/main.typ

   the sequence.
 On the Right, various choices of parameters $k$ are shown.]
 ) <fig-enc-times>

-The wall-time plots clearly show that Linformer's computational complexity does not depend on the sequence length, which drastically improves inference performance as the context $n$ grows, compared to a standard Transformer implementation.
+The wall-time plots clearly show that, as an encoder-only architecture, Linformer's computational complexity does not depend on the sequence length, which drastically improves inference performance as the context $n$ grows, compared to a standard Transformer implementation.

 = Conclusions <conclusions>

+Linformer's performance showed to be comparable with that of a standard Transformer on the WMT14 english to german machine translation task, while providing measurable efficiency gains over the former model, although they were limited by the decoder's bottleneck, which still required the use of the full attention matrix due to causality.

+Investigating encoder-only architectures adopting the Linformer attention mechanism showed significantly faster inference speeds over the vanilla Transformer model, particularly for longer sequences, suggesting that encoding tasks such as sentence classification might be a better benchmark for such models.

+Encoder-decoder Transformers requiring causality masking could probably benefit more from other linearization approaches.

 #pagebreak()
 #bibliography("biblio.bib")